 Affiliated REIT.
 Palmtree Acquisition Corporation is a corporate subsidiary of ProLogis, and following the Merger will be an indirect corporate subsidiary of the combined company which intends to qualify as a REIT.
-Palmtree Acquisition Corporation therefore needs to satisfy the REIT tests discussed in this joint proxy statement/prospectus.
-The failure of Palmtree Acquisition Corporation to qualify as a REIT could cause the combined company to fail to qualify as a REIT because the combined company would then own more than 10% of the securities of an issuer that was not a REIT, a qualified REIT subsidiary.
+Palmtree Acquisition Corporation therefore needs to satisfy the REIT tests discussed in this joint proxy statement/ prospectus.
+The failure of Palmtree Acquisition Corporation to qualify as a REIT could cause the combined company to fail to qualify as a REIT because the combined company would then own more than 10% of the securities of an issuer that was not a REIT, a qualified REIT subsidiary or a taxable REIT subsidiary.
 ProLogis believes that Palmtree Acquisition Corporation has been organized and operated in a manner that will permit it to qualify as a REIT.
 As a REIT, Palmtree Acquisition Corporation will be subject to the built-in gain rules discussed above.
-Palmtree Acquisition Corporation is the successor of Catellus Development Corporation, which was a C corporation that elected to be treated as a REIT effective January 1, 2004.
-Therefore, Palmtree Acquisition Corporation could be subject to a corporate level tax at the highest regular corporate rate (currently 35%) on any gain recognized within ten years (reduced to five years for gain recognized in 2011) of Catellus Development
+Palmtree Acquisition Corporation is the successor of Catellus Development Corporation, which was a C corporation could be subject to a corporate level tax at the highest regular corporate rate (currently 35%) on any gain recognized within ten years (reduced to five years for gain recognized in 2011) of Catellus Development